Advising/Declare the Major

 - Tutoring: Requests for tutors from students taking our introductory courses are common.
-Stipends, etc. are negotiated directly between the student and the tutor.
+Stipends, etc. are negotiated directly between the tutor and the student.

 - Summer REU: Summer REU (Research Experience for Undergraduates) opportunities are funded by the NSF.
 Sites are located here and abroad.